KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 34 | squatting-down    | squatting, then standing up
 35 | trip-over         | bending while walking and then continuing walking 36 | coughing-sneezing | coughing or sneezing

+The intendet solution is to train several machine learning classifiers like SVC, DecisionTreeClassifier, RandomForestClassifier, KNeighborsClassifier and a deep neural network on the FallDataSet in order to distinguish falls from activities of daily living.

 ### Metrics
 In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
 These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
 Questions to ask yourself when writing this section: